Everyone must stay at home to help stop the spread of coronavirus.

 If you wish to register with Trescobeas Surgery, please first confirm that you are living within the practice area.
 This area is detailed on the map on the above tab by a red dashed line.

 Please then complete the NHS GMS1 form and our New Patient Questionnaire and send or hand both in to the surgery.
 These forms can be downloaded from the above "Registering Online" tab.
+Please note it takes up to a week to register you.

 If you would like to access online services please come into the surgery with a current email address and a form of ID, such as a birth certificate, driving licence or passport, and we will be able to set this up.
 Please note ID is mandatory before we can allow access.